Why the flu jab is important to me

 Then one year I thought I wouldn’t bother.
 This was a big mistake!
 I got the most awful virus.

 Then one year I thought I wouldn’t bother.
 This was a big mistake!
-I got the most awful virus.
+I got the most awful flu.
 Since then have got the jab every year without fail.
-Last year I was diagnosed with asthma and now get a jab for free.
+A few years ago I was diagnosed with asthma and now get a flu jab for free.
 Before, I’d had to pay.

 I was born prematurely and nearly died from croup as a child.
 Every year I’d get chest infections – until I started having the flu jab 18 years ago when I became a full-time carer for my husband.